Retired Detective Kenny Driscoll

 1993 - Bronze Star - 3rd

-1994 - Used SCAN technique for the 1st time
+1994 - SCAN technique used for the 1st time (It was used to clear a carjack suspect)

-1994 - Transferred from Patrol to Major Crimes Unit
+1994 - Transferred from Patrol to Major Crimes Investigative Unit

 1995 - Mayor's Citation